Rift-Walkers/fishing/README.md

-# Fishing

-Initial Goals:
-3/19

-3/26

-- Create Supabase to have ready for auth
-- Have a base framework for the application
-  - basic movements, visible environment

-4/2

-4/9

-4/16

 # 🎣 Krish - A Simple Web-Based Fishing Game

 Welcome to **Krish**, a fun and casual fishing game built for the web.
 Players cast a line, catch various types of fish (some common, some rare), and collect them in their personal inventory.
 Future expansions may include quests, loot systems, or trading mechanics.